Manage your model in AI Builder

 After you train your model for the first time, you can evaluate its performance and quality on its details page.

-Depending on your AI model type, a performance score might appear for each version you have trained.
+Depending on your AI model type, a performance score might appear for each trained version.
 You can use this score to quickly compare two versions of the same model.
-However, the score is based on the configuration for that training.
-It is important to take into consideration any changes made between versions when comparing scores.
+However, remember that the score is based on the configuration for that training.
+Make sure you take any changes you made between versions into consideration when you compare scores.

-Some AI model types have the option to quickly test the results of your model version with real data of your choosing.
+Some AI model types include a feature to quickly test the performance for your trained version with real data of your choosing.
 Select Quick test to see your model in action.

 After you finish evaluating your newly trained model, you have two options: